tinyclub/linux-lab/README.md

 * kernel-cleanup, clean up git repository, may remove your changes
 * kernel-clean, clean building history
 * kernel-cleanall, clean both of the building history and the source code changes

+### 4.1.5 Use standalone git repository

+v0.8 starts to add `KERNEL_FORK`, allows to configure the third party Linux source code repository, has added openEuler and wsl2, both of them support `x86_64/pc` and the former support `aarch64/virt` too.

+For example, to compile wsl2 kernel, switch `KERNEL_FORK` to wsl2 directly:

+    $ make BOARD=x86_64/pc
+    $ make config KERNEL_FORK=wsl2
+    $ make kernel

+To configure the wsl2 kernel version, configure it as following:

+    $ make edit
+    LINUX[KERNEL_FORK_wsl2]   := linux-msft-wsl-5.10.74.3

+The value should be one of the available tag in `git tag` list.

 ## 4.2 Using Uboot Bootloader